GioF71/coding-standards/solid/4-interface-segregation/interface-segregation.md

 ## References

 The text of this page has been adapted from [this](https://en.wikipedia.org/wiki/Interface_segregation_principle) article on  [Wikipedia](https://www.wikipedia.org/).
-The principle has been introducted by [Robert C. Martin](https://en.wikipedia.org/wiki/Robert_C._Martin).
+The principle has been introduced by [Robert C. Martin](https://en.wikipedia.org/wiki/Robert_C._Martin).